 Q. Is retrofitting to existing trailers easy?

 A. Yes.
-See mounting bolt pattern document also on this website.
-This pattern will align to the 4 and 6 bolt patterns used by most other coupling manufacturers.
+See mounting bolt pattern documents on this website.
+These patterns will align to the 4 and 6 bolt patterns used by most other coupling manufacturers.

 Q. Do I have to use all six mounting bolts?